 2. Better Returns

-ELSS Funds not only provide tax advantage but also try and generate higher returns, anywhere between 15%-17%, because they leverage the benefit of equity markets.
-These are also safe for investors rather than investing directly in the stock market.
+ELSS Funds also try and generate higher returns, anywhere between 15%-17%, because they leverage the benefit of equity markets.
+These are also safer for investors who want to invest in the stock market but not directly.
 So if you are wondering how to have equity exposure for your investments, it’s simple, opt for ELSS funds.
-However, remember to remain invested for a long period (over and above five years) that’s the secret of getting high returns with equity funds.
+However, remember to stay invested for a long period (at least 5 years) that’s the secret of getting high returns with equity funds.

 3. Less Risky

 ELSS Funds are safe for investors than investing directly in the stock market.
-Also, the fund managers make sure to choose securities of companies which have a high growth prospect.
-However, remember to remain invested for a long period (over and above five years) that’s the secret of getting high returns with equity funds.
+This is made possible through fund managers who make sure to choose securities of companies which have a high growth prospect.

 4. Lock-in Period